Experience Transat

 Table of Contents

-So next time you’re lying on a gorgeous beach, cocktail in hand, remember that those same calm waters were once home to the tumultuous adventures of daring pirates.
+Long before Jack Sparrow, there was Blackbeard, Henry Morgan and Anne Bonny.
+What did they all have in common?
+They all left their mark on many of the destinations we love to holiday in today.
+So next time you’re lying on a gorgeous beach, cocktail in hand, remember that those same calm waters were once home to the tumultuous adventures of daring seafarers and pirate legends.
 Who knows, maybe the sand beneath your feet still holds some forgotten treasures…

 Blackbeard